maciejodziemczyk/Currency-exchange-hidden-markov/README.md

  - no known profile for NZD and LKR
  - NZD has constant mean, states only differ in variance

-In this project I learnt about exchange rates modelling and practice my time series analysis skills (especially cointegration testing)
+In this project I learnt about exchange rates modelling and practice my time series analysis skills (especially cointegration testing and markov models)

 ## Repository description
  - Kuzma_Odziemczyk_minimodel_3.pdf - project report (I strongly recommend you to read it)